Bucket List

 When I look at the society’s positioning of women alongside men, I must say that modern Turkish language, which is not sexist, and Turkish culture in essence, is more contemporary and egalitarian compared to others.
 For example, while Turkish women were given the right to vote and be elected in 1934, the same rights were given in Switzerland in 1971, in Israel, along with its establishment, in 1948, in Spain in 1933 (where after Franco’s regime in 1977).
 (You can check the list of countries at https://stacker.com/world/when-women-got-right-vote-50-countries.
 We owe the modernity and equality that Turkish women have today to Atatürk.
 However, he did not live long enough to make his vision and actions sustainable; and today, women’s equality with men is still being discussed, and efforts are made to break the bigoted perception and mentality.

-Considering this, the works of the Turkish based NGO Yanındayız and the movement for equality between women and men, initiated by their #kadınerkekeşittirnokta Conference (meaning ‘women and men are equal, full stop’ in Turkish), are noteworthy.
+Considering this, the works of the Turkish based NGO Yanındayız and the movement for equality between women and men, initiated by their #kadınerkekeşittirnokta Conference (‘women and men are equal, full stop’ in Turkish), are noteworthy.
 It is an innovative movement in a way that it includes a wide range of supporters within the society, adopts an egalitarian approach among women and men, and addresses the difficulties also experienced by men in society, that is not based on positive discrimination against women.
 What is striking is that it examines the male perception of masculinity and the right to dominate over women, as a result of social learning, and the psycho-social source of this; it is a movement that aims to raise awareness on this issue and transform mindsets.
 Perhaps this is one of the most pioneering movements I have followed so far.

 Years ago, I heard a phrase at a women’s conference: “men talk, women do”.
 It is a process where men must also be involved apart from the active role that women played in establishing equality.
 This process is not a duel between a man and a woman, it is a collaboration.
 Because it has a characteristic that will directly concern, influence, and ultimately liberate men.
 I would like to end this article with the words of a feminist sociologist and writer Pınar Selek, whose words I quoted from the conference I mentioned: “Men whose egos are constantly inflated, who are identified with the myths of the sovereign, and who are applauded as they approach these myths, are constantly castrated on the wheels of sovereignty.
 Because while their capacity for violence is constantly being nurtured, they stumble in real life.
 In other words, their truths are crushed and fragmented.
 In other words, masculinity learned by crawling becomes a process in which the promise of power and impotence are experienced together.”